 What Is Angular Used for?

 - Large Enterprise Apps.
-Angular is widely used for creating large-scale systems that meet the needs of enterprises or organizations rather than a specific user.
+Angular is widely used for creating large-scale systems that meet the needs of enterprises or organizations rather than the needs of a specific user.
 Such applications help organize the workflow in companies and manage specific operations.
 Those systems can be, for example, CRMs, ERP systems, platforms for payment processing, email marketing, content management, etc.

 - Single-Page Applications (SPAs).
 SPAs are dynamic applications.
 It means that when a user navigates the app, no page reloading happens.
-The data received and sent back as in every usual system, but the app doesn’t have to load new pages from a server each time a user does some action on the page.
+The data is received and sent back as in every usual system, but the app doesn’t have to load new pages from a server each time a user does some action on the page.

 Note: Angular is believed to be mainly used for creating dynamic web pages.
 However, it is possible to create static pages for a web application with Angular Universal – a technology for server-side rendering (SSR).
 Since SPAs can hardly be called SEO-friendly, the SSR in Angular Universal helps to fix the problem with SEO.